postfinance/discovery/README.md

 ```console
 $ discovery server register prometheus1.example.com --labels=environment=test
 ```
-The labels above can be used on service registration to select a server via kubernetes style label selecors (see below).
+The labels above can be used on service registration to select a server via kubernetes style label selectors (see below).

 To list all registered servers:
 ```console